SivertGullbergHansen/Handy-Unity-Scripts/README.md

 Some scripts that I've made for unity that simplifies workflow.

 ## Add_Dynamic_Bone.cs:
-Script that adds dynamicbone to array of objects.
+Script that adds the dynamic bone script to array of objects.
+Made for Dynamic Bone version 1.2.2

 This script adds the dynamic-bone script to an array of objects.
 Contains all the parameters that the dynamic bone script includes.